Mhanyn/MHanyn/README.md

 **The problem:** rare renal tumours don't have thousands of labelled scans.
 You can't just throw data at it.

 Built a unified pipeline that learns from very few examples using episodic meta-learning (Prototypical Networks), trained on the multi-centre **KiTS23** dataset (599 cases, 123 hospitals).
-Crucially — the model uses **Monte Carlo Dropout** to flag ambiguous cases for human review instead of silently getting them wrong.
+The model uses **Monte Carlo Dropout** to flag ambiguous cases for human review instead of silently getting them wrong.
 Integrated Grad-CAM for spatial explainability so predictions can be inspected visually.

 The combination of episodic meta-learning + Bayesian uncertainty + spatial explainability on a realistic multi-centre cohort hadn't been done before.
 That gap was the whole motivation.